MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 - Local deployment capabilities for rapid testing and iteration,
 - Advanced debug traces for detailed system monitoring,
 - Kernel CLI (Command Line Interface) for direct system interaction and configuration.
+  As an example, refer to :ref:`sandboxed_application.appconnect`.

 This developer mode enables faster development cycles and more effective debugging while maintaining security for production deployments.